ChrisSuess/Project-Xbow/xbow/README.rst

 By default the command ``xbow flow`` will use the specifications in the ``~/.xbow/settings.yml`` file.
 These can be overridden by adding the flags:

--c   type of compute resource
+-c   type of compute resource eg. p2.xlarge
 -n   number of workers

 **Xbow:Login**